 Austin’s business leadership recently became much closer to Amazon following Amazon’s acquisition of Austin-based Whole Foods Market.
 Although there have reportedly been some tensions between the two companies, Whole Foods CEO Jeff Mackey reports that he’s all-in-all pleased with the relationship, saying that while he doesn’t love everything about Amazon, “I love like 98%.”

 Business Insider’s recap gives Texas’s business-friendly environment credit for Austin’s high rank on their list.
 Texas Governor Greg Abbott embraces this reputation, proclaiming proudly on the governor’s office website that CNBC named Texas “America’s Top State for Business” in 2018.
-Unfortunately for Austin’s chances at Amazon HQ2, RelSci’s Path Finder doesn’t reveal any close connections between Abbott and Amazon executives.
+Unfortunately for Austin’s chances at an Amazon headquarters, RelSci’s Path Finder doesn’t reveal any close connections between Abbott and Amazon executives.

 RelSci reveals a number of direct connections between Boston’s business leaders and Amazon executives.
 Many are via investments,as Amazon has invested in a number of Boston-area-based technology companies, including Acquia, Basis Technology, and Sonian.